-The Code contains requirements for fruit and vegetable Growers and Traders (Wholesalers).
-All fruit and vegetable growers should act now to ensure that you and your wholesaler complies with the Code, so that you benefit from what the Code can provide.
+The Code contains requirements for fruit and vegetable growers and traders (wholesalers).
+All fruit and vegetable growers should act now to ensure that you and your wholesaler comply with the Code so that you benefit from what the Code can provide.

 Objectives of the Code

 The objectives of the Horticulture Code of Conduct are to regulate trade between growers and traders and to provide fair and equitable dispute resolution procedures.